stackup-wallet/erc-4337-examples/README.md

 **Default value is set to `0xc99963686CB64e3B98DF7E877318D02D85DFE326`.**

-This is factory address for deploying [SimpleAccount.sol](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol).
+This is the factory address for deploying [SimpleAccount.sol](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol).
 It is the same on all networks and allows us to generate deterministic addresses.

 _The default factory deploys a [forked version of `SimpleAccount.sol`](https://github.com/hazim-j/account-abstraction/blob/7f31abdd702772890a6633af70e1598e23f9b177/contracts/samples/SimpleAccount.sol#L98) with a one line change to make calling batched transactions easier._